ifconfig-me/bb-one-lines/README.md

-# Bash Onelines for recon
+# Bash Oneliners for recon

 Here are some online liner bash script for recautomation.
 By using below scripts you can efficiently gather information during the reconnaissance phase, saving valuable time while automating the process.